WHEN DEATH OCCURS

 • Place of birth • Highest education • Insurance policies (if applicable)

-Call us at 252.537.4742, and a staff member of Wrenn Clarke & Hagan Funeral Home will be honored to explain all of the options available to you.
-Or if you prefer, you can contact us using our contact form.
+Call us at 252.537.4742, and a staff member of Wrenn Clarke & Hagan Funeral & Cremation Services will be honored to explain all the options available to you.